Kia Ditlevsen

 Teaching

-Course coordinator and lecturer: The Sociology of Food and Eating (IFRO, KU), Introduction to Social Science Methods (IFRO, KU) and Public health and Nutrition (NEXS, KU).
+Course coordinator and lecturer in the Master level courses The Sociology of Food and Eating (IFRO, KU) and Introduction to Social Science Methods (IFRO, KU).
+Course coordinator and lecturer in PhD course Qualitative methods, design and fieldwork.

 Fields of interest